kometenstaub/linked-data-vocabularies/README.md

 ><cite>[Source](https://id.loc.gov/techcenter/searching.html)</cite>

+Subdivisions are inferred, usually you wouldn't want to choose them.

 ### Recommendation

 Use this plugin with [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs).
 You can set the hierachies in its settings and will have a breadcrumbs view for navigating the heading hierarchy you create in your notes.